-The team at Cycle Technologies has spent the past 12 years hard at work with their data statisticians, creating an algorithm that predicts a person's percent chance of pregnancy.
-The algorithm empowers the user to know their exact fertility status on any given day, so that whether they are trying to get pregnant, or want to prevent pregnancy, they'll always know their fertility status.
+The team at Cycle Technologies has spent the past 12 years hard at work with their team of statisticians, creating an algorithm that predicts a person’s percent chance of pregnancy.
+The algorithm empowers the user to know their exact fertility status on any given day, so that whether they are trying to get pregnant, or want to prevent pregnancy, they’ll always know their fertility status.

 Dot is a simple but robust app; it allows a user to see what their chance of pregnancy is each day of the month, and all they have to do is input a period start date.
 Our team created the app from scratch, with a couple throwbacks to our client's previous application, and brand new code, predictions, UX, and interface design.

 What sets Dot apart from other cycle-tracking apps is its simplicity and approachable nature.
 With this in mind, we wanted to develop a name and identity that encapsulated these core principles with effortless and subtle elegance.

 We tried a wide range of diverse explorations before reaching a mark that met our goals.
 Clean, sans-serif type was ultimately chosen, the small dot in the “O”, a subtle reference to the cycle-tracking feature of the app, as well as an allusion to the app’s namesake.
 We felt this minimal approach was a strong way to represent the app’s purpose and functions.